 Establish rules before implementing the learning online activity.
 Establish clear expectations that prohibit student mobile phone use of social media channels, emails, texting or games.
 Brainstorm the etiquette for working in groups.
 No more than three students should share one device.
 Monitor student progress and time.
 Make sure students maintain their focus and give feedback when needed.
 Help students taking notes on a Google Document by using the Insert Comment feature to offer pointers.
 Ensure that students complete a final project that showcases what they have learned from this assignment.

 After the class is over, take a few moments to think about the assignment.
-Could students have completed the assignment without using free online learning?
+Could students have completed the assignment without using education online resources?
 Did the activity motivate the students to learn more and keep them engaged throughout the entire class period?
 Take note of what could be changed or different the next time this activity is offered during instructional time.

 Using the best history teaching practices helps to keep students engaged and interested.
 Creative classroom can make teaching history fun and rewarding.
 Teaching history inclusively with many education online resources will appeal to resistant history students and teach them how to enjoy learning about the past.

 Use your mobile phone to search through many online history websites to choose a few major themes for your lesson plans.
 Focus on ways you can teach your students skills that have meaning for them.
 While you may have to follow your school’s standards of learning (SOLs) or graduation requirements, you can’t teach your students everything about your subject.
 In-depth coverage of a few themes or topics provides your students with more critically thinking opportunities.
 They will have a better understanding of past historical events and the people who shaped those events.